No products in the basket.

 Although the Collection plants are rarely for sale, feel free to inquire further about purchasing or exhibiting our prize orchids.

-For more information, why not visit our nursery shop 10am to 4pm from Monday to Friday.
+For more information, why not visit our nursery shop 10am to 4pm from Monday to Friday or look out for our next Saturday open day via the events page.

 Discovered by Theodor Hartweg in the Columbian Andes between 1841 & 1842 while on a plant collecting trip for the ‘Horticultural Society of London’.
 Later thousands of these orchids were imported into Europe, including some UK nurseries, Low & Co and Charlesworth (later also McBeans).